-If you or a loved one was injured due to the negligence of a medical practitioner, it’s important to speak with an experienced New York medical malpractice lawyer as soon as possible.
+If you or a loved one were seriously injured on a job site, contact our experienced New York construction accident lawyer to fight and help you win the maximum benefits available.
 Contact us today for a free confidential consultation.

 Working at or visiting a construction site in New York can be dangerous.
 Despite the inherent risks created by the environment, you still have a right to safety and legal remedies in the event that you’re hurt because of the negligence of another person, contractor, sub-contractor, or business.
 If you were hurt in a construction accident, contact a New York construction accident lawyer to learn about your rights and discuss your potential legal claim.

 Depending on why you were on the construction site and your relationship to the contractor or sub-contractor associated with the project, your injury could be treated as a personal injury claim or a workers’ compensation claim.
 However, in many instances, workers’ compensation does not provide adequate help for construction workers who are hurt on the job site.